 President Bush was right to argue that the concerted effort to destroy the capacity of transnational groups who seek to turn terrorism into a global corporate enterprise ought to be viewed as a long war.
 Identifying the war on global terrorism as a long war is important, because long wars call for a particular kind of strategy-one that pays as much attention to protecting and nurturing the power of the state for competing over the long term as it does to getting the enemy.

-Long-war strategies that ignore the imperative of preserving strength for the fight in a protracted conflict devolve into wars of attrition.
+Long war strategies that ignore the imperative of preserving strength for the fight in a protracted conflict devolve into wars of attrition.
 Desperate to prevail, nations become over-centralized, authoritarian "garrison" states that lose the freedoms and flexibility that made them competitive to begin with.
-In contrast, in prolonged conflicts such as the Cold War, in which the United States adopted a strategy that gave equal weight to preserving the nation's competitive advantages and standing fast against an enduring threat, the U.S. not only prevailed but thrived, emerging more powerful and just as free as when the stand-off with the Soviet Union began.
+In contrast, in prolonged conflicts such as the Cold War, in which the United States adapted a strategy that gave equal weight to preserving the nation's competitive advantages and standing fast against an enduring threat, the U.S. not only prevailed, but thrived emerging more powerful and just as free as when the stand-off with the Soviet Union began.

 The lessons of the Cold war suggest that there are four elements to a good long war strategy:

-I want to highlight the elements of long-war strategy, because the successful prosecution of three of them-providing security, protecting civil society, and winning the war of ideas-will depend in part on how well Congress moves forward after Hamdan v.
+I want to highlight the elements of long war strategy, because the successful prosecution of three of them-providing security, protecting civil society, and winning the war of ideas-will depend in part on well Congress moves forward after in Hamdan v.
 Rumsfeld.
 Congress should authorize military commissions in a manner that respects equally all three of these aspects of fighting the long war.

 Satisfying National Security

 In order to optimize national security interests, I would argue against using the Uniform Code of Military Justice (UCMJ) as a basis for authorizing military commissions for trying unlawful combatants.
-The UCMJ is structured as a traditional legal system that puts the protection of the rights of the individual foremost, and then adds in accommodations for national security and military necessity.
+The UCMJ is structured as a traditional legal system that puts the protection of the right of the individual foremost, and then adds in accommodations for national security and military necessity.
 Such a system is not at all appropriate for the long war.
-For example, Article 31(b) of the UCMJ requires informing servicemen suspected of a crime of their "Miranda" rights.
-The exercise of Miranda rights is impractical on the battlefield.
-Hearsay evidence is prohibited in courts-martial.
+For example, Article 31(b) requires of the UCMJ requires informing servicemen suspected of a crime of their Miranda Rights.
+The exercise of Miranda Rights in impractical on the battlefield.
+Hearsay evidence is prohibited in court martial.
 On the battlefield, much of the collected intelligence that the military acts on is hearsay.
 In fact, reliable hearsay may be the only kind of evidence that can be obtained about the specific activities of combatants.
 Likewise, overly lenient evidentiary rules make sense when trying a U.S. soldier for a theft committed on base, but not when someone is captured on the battlefield and is being tried for war crimes committed prior to capture, perhaps in another part of the world.

 I also believe that for the protection of both soldiers and civilians, the distinction between lawful and unlawful combatants be preserved as much as possible.
 If we respect the purposes of the Geneva Conventions and want to encourage rogue nations and terrorists to follow the laws of war, we must give humane treatment to unlawful combatants.
 However, we ought not to reward them with the exact same treatment we give our own honorable soldiers.
 Mimicking the UCMJ sends exactly the wrong signal.

-Finally, the Executive's power to wage war ought not to be unduly encumbered.
+Finally, the Executive Branch's power to wage war ought not to be unduly encumbered.
 If there is one truism in war, it is that conflict is unpredictable.
 Carl von Clausewitz, the great 19th century Prussian military theorist called it the "friction of battle."
 Clausewitz also said that "everything in war is simple, but in war even the simple is difficult."
-That is why in drafting the Constitution, the framers gave wide latitude to the Executive in the conduct of war.
-They recognized that the President needed maximum flexibility in adapting the instruments of power to the demands of war.
-In bounding the President's traditional war powers, Congress should take a minimalist approach.
+That is why in drafting the Constitution, the framers gave wide latitude to the Executive Branch in the conduct of war.
+They recognized that the president needed maximum flexibility in adapting the instruments of power to the demands of war.
+In bounding the president's traditional war powers, Congress should take a minimalist approach.